Half Marathon Backup Plan

 Develop a strategy to finish your first half marathon

 As you begin your training for your half marathon, consider developing a strategy for finishing your race.
+Creating a half marathon backup plan can be handy for a first time half marathon runner.
 If you plan on walking the entire half marathon course then your only strategy will be to walk it at a fast pace so that you can finish the race before the cut off time.
 If you’re planning on running the entire race then you need to spend some time during training developing a backup strategy just in case.

 Backup Plan B